AV-Lip-Sync+: Leveraging AV-HuBERT to Exploit Multimodal Inconsistency for Deepfake Detection of Frontal Face Videos: Introduction

 \section{Introduction}

-With smartphones, social networks, and high-speed internet, it is now at one’s fingertips to capture, upload, and share content without any delays or fees.
-However, this convenience makes the spread of deepfakes a heavy social cost.
-The term ``deepfake'' encompasses synthetic media such as images, videos, and audio.
+With smartphones, social networks, and the high-speed internet, it is now available at one’s fingertips to capture, upload, and share content without any delays or fees.
+However, this convenience makes the spread of deepfakes a heavy social cost raising major social and ethical issues~\cite{vaccari2020deepfakes, choras2021advanced}.
+The term ``deepfake'' encompasses synthetic media such as images, videos, audio, and text.
 While there are many benefits to generating content through artificial intelligence (AI) technology, it also has a dark side.
-AI-generated content is often used for unethical objectives and malicious purposes, including pornography, fraudulent activities, and political defamation.
-Social media platforms are conduits for this type of manipulated content, and they often have no filtering mechanisms to prevent its rapid spread.
+AI-generated content is often used for unethical objectives and malicious purposes, including disinformation, pornography, fraudulent activities, and political defamation~\cite{ray2021disinformation, choras2021advanced, figueira2017current, vaccari2020deepfakes}.
+Social networks~\cite{narayan2022desi} are conduits for this type of manipulated content and often do not have filtering mechanisms to prevent its rapid spread.

-Face forgery detection is challenging due to advancements in deepfake generation methods.
-The realistic nature of deepfake videos makes it difficult for forgery detection methods to identify video deepfakes based on artifacts.
-The image and video forensics community has developed specific methods and algorithms to detect forgery in image and video content.
-Similarly, the audio forensics research community has developed synthetic speech detectors for detecting spoofed audio.
-Due to their unimodal nature, these detectors fail when the manipulated modality remains unseen during training.
-Spoofed audio can evade visual deepfake detectors, while audio deepfake detectors cannot catch visual deepfakes.
-Recently, the multimedia forensics community has begun to pay attention to more realistic deepfake audio-visual content.
-To further facilitate this audio-visual deepfake detection technology, various models pre-trained through self-supervised-learning (SSL) have been fine-tuned on deepfake video datasets to detect manipulation.
+Deepfakes exist in various modalities, each posing distinct challenges.
+Text deepfakes refer to seemingly real text information manipulated or generated by AI.
+Examples include fabricated news articles~\cite{zellers2019defending}, deceptive online reviews~\cite{yao2017automated}, and synthetic text that incites violence~\cite{mcguffie2020radicalization}.
+Audio deepfakes involve the acoustic manipulation of audio using voice conversion and text-to-speech techniques (such as WaveNet~\cite{vandenoord16_ssw}, WaveGlow~\cite{prenger2019waveglow}, MelNet~\cite{vasquez2019melnet}, and Tacotron~\cite{wang2017tacotron}).
+SV2TTS~\cite{jia2018transfer} is a real-time voice cloning tool that synthesizes fabricated audio content without altering visual content, such as video frames.
+Among the various forms of deepfake media, video deepfakes are the most prevalent.
+These AI-generated videos realistically superimpose one person's face onto another, modifying expressions or mimicking speech patterns.
+Faceswap~\cite{korshunova2017fast} and FSGAN~\cite{nirkin2019fsgan} are common techniques for visual deepfake manipulation.